Skip to content

 The presence of financial institutions can urge global leaders to take effective actions to halt and reverse biodiversity loss and ensure ecosystem resilience, notably through the alignment of financial flows with global goals and targets.

-Engaging with governments and stakeholders to encourage them to implement the Biodiversity Plan targets (14, 15, 18, and 19) locally through National Biodiversity Strategy and Action Plans (NBSAPs) as outlined in our paper, ‘Aligning Financial Flows: Translating ambition into action’.
+Engaging with governments and stakeholders to encourage them to implement the KM Global Biodiversity Framework targets (14, 15, 18, and 19) locally through National Biodiversity Strategy and Action Plans (NBSAPs) as outlined in our paper, ‘Aligning Financial Flows: Translating ambition into action’.

 Resource mobilisation strategy

-Advocate for aligning financial flows from all sources to achieve Goal D and Target 19 of the Biodiversity Plan, aiming to mobilise additional resources for biodiversity.
+Advocate for aligning financial flows from all sources to achieve Goal D and Target 19 of the Kunming-Montreal Global Biodiversity Framework, aiming to mobilise additional resources for biodiversity.

 Read more on our policy messages and activities